Farne Islands

 The Farne Islands are a group of islands off the coast of Northumberland, England.
 The group has between 15 and 20 islands depending on the level of the tide.
-They form an archipelago, divided into the Inner Group and the Outer Group.
+They form an archipelago, divided into the Inner and the Outer Group.
 The main islands in the Inner Group are Inner Farne, Knoxes Reef, the East and West Wideopens (all joined on very low tides), and (somewhat separated) the Megstone; the main islands in the Outer Group are Staple Island, Brownsman, North and South Wamses, Big Harcar, and Longstone.
 The two groups are separated by Staple Sound.
-The highest point, on Inner Farne, is 19 m above mean sea level.
+The highest point on Inner Farne is 19 m above mean sea level and on Staple Island is 14 m.

 History

 Monks and hermits

 The earliest recorded inhabitants of the Farne Islands were various Culdees, some connected with Lindisfarne.
 This followed the old Celtic Christian tradition of island hermitages, also found in Wales, Ireland, and Scotland.

 The islands are first recorded in 651, when they became home to Saint Aidan, followed by Saint Cuthbert.
 Cuthbert isolated himself on the islands until he was called to the bishopric of Lindisfarne, but after two years, he returned to the solitude of the Inner Farne and died there in 687, when Saint Aethelwold took up residence, instead.
 Among other acts, Cuthbert introduced special laws in 676 protecting the eider ducks, and other seabirds nesting on the islands; these are thought to be the earliest bird-protection laws anywhere in the world.

 The islands were used by hermits intermittently from the seventh century.
 These included Saint Bartholomew of Farne.
 The last hermit was Thomas De Melsonby, who died on the islands in 1246.

 A formal monastic cell of Benedictine monks was established on the islands circa 1255.
 The cell was dependent on Durham Abbey, now Durham Cathedral.
 A very small cell, it was usually home to only two monks, although on occasion this rose to as many as six.
 The cell was dissolved in 1536 as part of King Henry VIII's Dissolution of the Monasteries.